jaseknighter/flora/README.md

 Fine grain controls: All of the water controls in the above list with the characters '(fg)' attached to the control names allow for fine grain control using K1+E3

 ### Generating new L-system axioms and rulesets
-Instructions are curently held in `lib/gardens/garden_default.lua` There are seven required variables/tables for each l-system instruction set:
+L-system instructions are curently held in `lib/gardens/garden_default.lua` and `lib/gardens/garden_community.lua`.
+There are seven required variables/tables for each l-system instruction set:

 | Variable                | Description                                                                                 |
 | ----------------------- | ------------------------------------------------------------------------------------------- |